 - scheduling

-- work-in-progress tracking
+- work-in-progress and inventory tracking

 - quality management